Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Scaling of the Particle Current: Additional Data

-We present additional measurements of the particle current in the $x$ direction for the temperature profile of Eq.~\eqref{eq: x temperature profile}, focusing on cases in which the temperature is not subcritical throughout the system.

-Figure~\ref{fig: currents blue and red} shows the spatial distribution of the time-averaged current in the $x$ direction for a system of size $L_y=2L_x=400$, with $T_{\mathrm{mean}}=0.4$ and $T_{\mathrm{amp}}=0.2$.
-Well-defined bands of positive and negative current are observed in the low-temperature region, and the current magnitude is approximately maximal near $x=L_x/2$.

-We next examine the scaling of the particle current with system size for $T_{\mathrm{mean}}=0.4$ and $T_{\mathrm{amp}}=0.2$, for which the temperature profile crosses the critical point.
-The results are shown in Fig.~\ref{fig: currents through critical}.
-Simulations are initialized with a prescribed number of equally spaced stripes, ranging from $12$ to $15$, corresponding to typical steady-state configurations.
-The current is measured using the same protocol as described in Sec.~\ref{sec: scaling current}.
+We present additional measurements of the particle current in the $x$ direction for the temperature profile of Eq.~\eqref{eq: x temperature profile}, focusing on cases where the temperature is not subcritical throughout the system.
+We examine its scaling with system size for $T_{\mathrm{mean}}=0.4$ and $T_{\mathrm{amp}}=0.2$, where the temperature profile crosses the critical point.
+Results are shown in Fig.~\ref{fig: currents through critical}.
+Simulations are initialized with a prescribed number of equally spaced stripes (ranging from 12 to 15), corresponding to typical steady-state configurations.
+The current is measured using the protocol described in Sec.~\ref{sec: scaling current}.
+Compared with the data in the main text, obtained for a system where the temperature remains subcritical, the asymptotic $1/L_x$ scaling is not yet observed at the largest sizes simulated.
+Because the profile crosses the critical point, it is unclear if this scaling will eventually be reached, and we draw no firm conclusions from these data.

-The extracted scaling exponents have slightly smaller absolute values than in the fully subcritical case, and the data again exhibit downward curvature relative to a pure power-law fit.
-The presence of a critical region, associated with a sharp increase in the spontaneous density, makes it unclear whether the asymptotic $1/L_x$ scaling should be expected in the vicinity of the point where the temperature becomes critical.
-We therefore do not draw firm conclusions regarding the asymptotic regime in this case.